-9.03 Develop and conduct education and training for target groups.
-9.04 Assist with development and review of educational materials target populations.
-9.05 Demonstrate skills in articulation and methods of teaching.
-9.06 Identify extraneous influences upon nutritional care.
-10.0 Perform clinical activities including nutritional screening, assessment and development of nutritional care plan.
-The student will be able t io: 0.01 Refer patients/clients to other dietetics professionals or disciplines when a situation is beyond one's level of competence.
-0.02 Perform nutrition screening of individual patients/clients.
-0.03 Assess nutrition status of individual patients/clients with common medical conditions, i.e., health conditions addressed by health promotions/disease prevention activities or chronic diseases of the general population, e.g., hypertension, obesity, diabetes, diverticular disease.
-0.04 Assist with nutrition assessment of individual patients/clients with complex medical conditions, i.e., more complicated health conditions in select populations, e.g., renal disease, multi-system organ failure, trauma.
-0.05 Monitor patients/clients food and/or nutrient intake.
-0.06 Participate in the selection, monitoring and evaluation of standard internal nutrition regimens, i.e., in a medically stable patient to meet nutritional requirements where recommendations/adjustments involve primarily macronutrients.
-0.07 Implement transition-feeding plans.
-0.08 Assist with development, implementation and documentation of nutrition care plans as indicated by the patients/clients health status.
-0.09 Participate in interdisciplinary team conferences to discuss patient/client treatment and discharge planning.
-0.10 Apply principles of biochemistry, anatomy and physiology in relation to health and disease.
-0.11 Define "problem oriented medical records" (POMR).
-0.12 Participate in health team functions.
-0.13 Coordinate clinical activities with administrative activities.
-0.14 Demonstrate ability to computerize nutrition care activities.
-0.15 Assist in implementation and maintenance of a cost-effective nutrition-care system.
-11.0 Participate in community based food and nutrition programs.
+09.03 Develop and conduct education and training for target groups.
+09.04 Assist with development and review of educational materials target populations.
+09.05 Demonstrate skills in articulation and methods of teaching.
+09.06 Identify extraneous influences upon nutritional care.
+10.0 Perform clinical activities including nutritional screening, assessment and development of nutritional care p plan.
+The student will be able to: 10.01 Refer patients/clients to other dietetics professionals or disciplines when a situation is beyond one' 's level of competence.
+10.02 Perform nutrition screening of individual patients/clients.
+10.03 Assess nutrition status of individual patients/clients with common medical conditions, i.e., health control promotions/disease prevention activities or chronic diseases of the general population, e.g., hypert diverticular disease.
+10.04 Assist with nutrition assessment of individual patients/clients with complex medical conditions, i.e., conditions in select populations, e.g., renal disease, multi-system organ failure, trauma. , more complicated health 10.05 Monitor patients/client's food and/or nutrient intake.
+10.06 Participate in the selection, monitoring and evaluation of standard internal nutrition regimens, i.e., i meet nutritional requirements where recommendations/adjustments involve primarily macronutrien 10.07 Implement transition-feeding plans.
+10.08 Assist with development, implementation and documentation of nutrition care plans as indicated by status. y the patients/clients health 10.09 Participate in interdisciplinary team conferences to discuss patient/client treatment and discharge patient planning.
+10.10 Apply principles of biochemistry, anatomy and physiology in relation to health and disease.
+10.11 Define "problem oriented medical records" (POMR).
+10.12 Participate in health team functions.
+10.13 Coordinate clinical activities with administrative activities.
+10.14 Demonstrate ability to computerize nutrition care activities.
+10.15 Assist in implementation and maintenance of a cost-effective nutrition-care system.
+11.0 Participate in community-based food and nutrition programs.
 The student will be able to:

-11.01 Participate in community based food and nutrition program.
+11.01 Participate in community-based food and nutrition program.
 11.02 Conduct general health assessment.
 11.03 Conduct screening of the nutrition status of the population and/or community groups.
 11.04 Assist with assessment of the nutrition status of the population and/or community groups.
 11.05 Participate in nutrition care for population groups across the lifespan, {i.e., infants through generations and a diversity of people, cultures, and religions}.
 11.06 Participate in community based or worksite health promotion/disease prevention programs.
 11.07 Participate in development and evaluation of community-based food and nutrition programs.
-11.08 Implement and maintain community based food and nutrition programs.
+11.08 Implement and maintain community-based food and nutrition programs.
 11.09 Identify resources available and functions of the food and nutrition programs in the community.